14 Ways to Avoid Getting Sick With a Cold or the Flu

 Get those sweats on and exercise, says Ann G. Kulze, MD, CEO and founder of Dr. Ann and Just Wellness.
 Working out regularly enhances immune function, she explains.

 Keep your distance from people displaying symptoms like sneezing and coughing.
 While that strategy may seem obvious, it applies to more than just strangers and colleagues.
-Stay away from sick friends and family when possible, Robertson says.
+Stay away from sick friends and family when possible, Dr. Robertson says.

 Keep sanitizing gel or alcohol-based hand wipes on you at all times.
 But read the label before you buy, says Dr. Robertson: Some wipes are not alcohol-based and won't be as effective.

 Smoking increases the risk of infections by making structural changes in the respiratory tract and decreasing immune response, according to a study of smokers and infection published in the Archives of Internal Medicine in 2004.
 In particular, Dr. Mengel says, smoking destroys cilia, the little hairlike fibers inside our noses; this can help increase infection risks.